Young People’s Concerts

 ASO Young People’s Concerts are full orchestra performances engaging over 12,000 students (grades 4-5) annually with carefully-crafted programming of symphonic music and narrative that is targeted to the age group, richly cross-curricular, multi-sensory and interactive, supported by robust educational materials, representative of diverse backgrounds, and aligned to state teaching objectives.
 School groups attend during the school day as an educational field trip opportunity.

-ASO 2025-2026 Young People’s Concerts: The Water Cycle took place February 23-25, 2026, in Dell Hall at the Long Center for the Performing Arts.
+ASO 2026-2027 Young People’s Concerts: Billy the Kid and the Western Frontier are set to take place March 8, 9 & 11, 2027, in Dell Hall at the Long Center for the Performing Arts.

 For more information about 2026-2027 Young People’s Concerts and/or other ASO Education programs, please contact: